 Chisels for example come in a variety of shapes and sizes depending upon their exact use, with specific chisels for different materials and sizes of the stone being worked.
 There have been recent innovations such as tungsten tipped chisels but the fact is the basic shape of modern the chisel is almost identical to the ones that would almost certainly have been used by stonemasons working on the Pyramids, Roman amphitheatres of Greek temples.

 Other traditional tools that are still used today include the masonry trowel which is used to apply mortar between and around stones and these have changed little over hundreds of years.
 Mason’s hammers are still in use today as is the traditional way of using a lewis and crane or block and tackle to to hoist building stones into place.
 There are more modern methods being developed but it doesn’t mean that these tried and tested techniques and tools are going to die out.

-Here at Edinburgh and Lothians Stonemasons, we only employ time served and qualified traditional stonemasons who are skilled in both the traditional and modern methods of stonemasonry.
+Here at James Allan Stonemasons (Edinburgh), we only employ time served and qualified traditional stonemasons who are skilled in both the traditional and modern methods of stonemasonry.
 Being able to work on traditional stone buildings with the traditional tools and techniques is vital if they are to be restored to their previous finery.
 This includes only using lime mortars instead of more modern cement which is too inflexible and doesn’t let a stone structure breathe.

-Did you know that Edinburgh and Lothians Stonemasons are one of the leading Midlothian stonemasons around?
+Did you know that James Allan Stonemasons (Edinburgh) are one of the leading Midlothian stonemasons around?
 If you need some stone work restoring, get in touch with us today.
 We also provide Edinburgh lime pointing, Church stone repairs, chimney repairs and wall repairs.